-The Premium family plan is $90 per year and includes all the perks of the individual Premium plan.
-The same applies to the Premium Plus family plan, which is $180 per year.
+It includes all the perks of the Premium plan.
 That's a substantial savings even for a couple with no kids; for a family with teenagers or college-aged children, it's a very good deal.

-Dashlane is compatible with Apple Safari, Google Chrome, Microsoft Internet Explorer, Microsoft Edge and Mozilla Firefox.
-Opera and Brave are unofficially supported with extensions on the desktop, and Brave is officially supported on Android.
+Dashlane's browser extensions are compatible with Apple Safari, Google Chrome, Microsoft Internet Explorer, Microsoft Edge and Mozilla Firefox.
+Opera and Brave are unofficially supported with the Chrome extensions on the desktop, and Brave is officially supported on Android.

-Minimum system requirements are Mac OS X 10.12 Sierra, Windows 7, iOS 12.2 and Android 6 Marshmallow.
+Minimum system requirements for the Dashlane desktop app are Mac OS X 10.12 Sierra and Windows 7, while the mobile apps require iOS 13.2 and Android 7 Nougat.
 Linux and Chrome OS are also supported via the browser extensions, but ID data and Receipts are not available via this method.

 For this review, I used Dashlane on 2017 MacBook Pro 15 running Windows 10 and macOS 10.14 Mojave, an iPhone 7 Plus, and a Google Pixel 3.
 Google Chrome was my primary browser across all platforms but testing on macOS and iOS was also done with Safari.

 Downloading and installing the Dashlane desktop app from Dashlane's website should be your first step, as least for now.
 The download link is in the upper-right corner of the home page.

 The Dashlane website should recognize your operating system, but if not, it will prompt you with a link during the download.